 - Purchase the complete Expat Arrivals Montreal Guide (PDF)

-Otherwise, expats moving to Montreal will find that one of the most difficult elements to adapt to is its frigid winters.
-Summer can be hot, humid and generally pleasant, but from December to March temperatures can hover well below freezing, and snow, sleet, rain and ice make regular appearances.
+One downside: expats moving to Montreal often find that one of the most difficult elements to adapt to is its frigid winters.
+Summer can be hot, humid and generally pleasant, but from December to March temperatures can duck well below freezing.
+Snow, sleet, rain and ice are regular occurrences.

-The good news is that the city’s underground metro, which has been cited as an attraction in itself, is warm and incredibly comprehensive.
+The good news is that the city’s underground metro, which has been cited as an attraction in itself, is warm as well as efficient and extensive.
 It links up even some of Montreal’s far-flung suburbs with its central backbone.
-Expats won't necessarily need a car, and the chances are that if they do choose to purchase a vehicle, they will have to deal with the infuriating traffic congestion that characterises life in an island city.
+Thanks to Montreal’s comprehensive public transport system, driving a car isn’t essential.

-On the whole, expats moving to Montreal may find that the distinctly Quebecois brand takes time to get used to.
-Once they attempt to do so, they can look forward to a rich life in one of Canada’s most interesting regions.
+Overall, expats moving to Montreal may find that the distinctly Quebecois brand takes time to get used to.
+Once they do though, newcomers can look forward to a rewarding life in one of Canada’s most culturally-rich regions.

 Are you an expat living in Montreal?